Deer vehicle collision project

 Regulatory action

 In parts of south Islay, red, roe and fallow deer have reached very high numbers and they are now causing agricultural and environmental damage as well as impacting public spaces.
-We are likely to start working with landowners within the Islay DMG to develop a control agreement under Section 7 of the Deer (Scotland) Act 1996 as amended.
+We are working with landowners within the Islay DMG to develop a control agreement under Section 7 of the Deer (Scotland) Act 1996 as amended.

 Landscape scale priorities